 The agency focuses on long term reliability and efficiency in all aspects of facilities management to provide an extremely cost effective level of maintenance, repair and preservation that provides long lasting results for the State of Texas.

-- 2. Efficient such that maximum results are produced with a minimum waste of taxpayer funds, including the elimination of redundant and non-core functions.
+2. Efficient such that maximum results are produced with a minimum waste of taxpayer funds, including the elimination of redundant and non-core functions.
 Agency facilities goals are property specific and inherently provide a direct initiative for following the goals of the agency, as well as the level of service required, and the level of historic finish and protection that must be maintained.
 Cost effective means and methods are used to determine expenses and redundant and wasteful practices are remedied or removed from the daily processes as they are identified.
-The agency's aggressive and comprehensive preventive maintenance program allows staff to identify and resolve problems on a planned schedule, rather than reacting to unexpected and expensive system failures that can interrupt important business functions. - 3.
-Effective in successfully fulfilling core functions, measuring success in achieving performance measures and implementing plans to continuously improve.

-The agency facilities group is constantly measured and evaluated for opportunities to become more efficient and streamlined to provide quicker, efficient, and higher quality service to all customers while maintaining an extremely unique set of facilities. - 4.
-Providing excellent customer service.
+The agency's aggressive and comprehensive preventive maintenance program allows staff to identify and resolve problems on a planned schedule, rather than reacting to unexpected and expensive system failures that can interrupt important business functions.
+3. Effective in successfully fulfilling core functions, measuring success in achieving performance measures and implementing plans to continuously improve.
+The agency facilities group is constantly measured and evaluated for opportunities to become more efficient and streamlined to provide quicker, efficient, and higher quality service to all customers while maintaining an extremely unique set of facilities.
+4. Attentive to providing excellent customer service.
 Customer service is the core goal of all facilities departments and the need to constantly improve is key to maintaining a noticeable level of success.
-Training, communication, and knowledge-base of all systems provides the ability to constantly improve and adapt. - 5.
-Transparent such that agency actions can be understood by any Texan.
+Training, communication, and knowledge-base of all systems provides the ability to constantly improve and adapt.
+5. Transparent such that agency actions can be understood by any Texan.
 The operation of the State Preservation Board Facilities division is evident to all occupants and visitors to the facilities through the extremely clean and well maintained appearance and functionality of the properties.
+Agency Operational Goal: Through the agency's curatorial department, continue the ongoing preservation, documentation, and interpretation of the historic Texas Capitol and Grounds including all artifact collections.
+The curatorial department is responsible for the care and maintenance of the ten historic spaces in the Capitol as well as the artifact collections including artwork, furnishings, decorative arts, photographs and ephemera.
+Action Items: